designedmind/2017/multiple-drafts-dennett-non-monotonic.md

 seemed to happen.
 “There is no finish line”, as Dennett puts it ([1995](#dennett95)).

-This is too quick.
+This is too quick, and inconsistent with the functionalism to which Dennett is otherwise committed.
 Non-monotonicity certainly shows us that there is no immutable, canonical finish line which is the final word on the content of conscious experience.
 What we were conscious of is _a story told after the fact_ that best fits the available data, one which may be revised later.
 But this is not to say that there is no finish line, but rather to explain how the finish line works.

 Dennett reveals the effort the brain goes to to antedate various judgements in the colour phi experiments.
 But why does the brain bother